 RESULTS

-The Longido village counsel chose not to implement my e-commerce system because there were other projects that were more easily executable.
+The Longido village counsel chose not to implement my e-commerce system because there were other projects that were more immediately executable.
 However, the concept was well received and it did pique interest with the Maasai women.
-I have high hopes that it will be revisited again in the future.

 What I would do differently :

-• Test out more concepts with the Maasai women
+• Test more app concepts with the Tanzanian community

-• Test out more concepts with the Western target market
+• Test more website concepts with the target market

 • Research how nonprofits fit into an established e-commerce business model (i.e. Shopify) and leverage their pre-existing network and technology